Antiochus III of Commagene

+Career

 Very little is known on his life and his reign as King.
 After Antiochus' death, two factions appeared: One faction was led by noblemen, who wanted Commagene to be placed under the rule of the Roman Empire; the other was led by citizens who wanted Commagene's independence to be retained under the rule of their own king.

 Both factions sent embassies to Rome, seeking the advice and assistance of Emperor Tiberius to decide the future of Commagene.
 Tiberius decided to make Commagene a part of the Roman province of Syria.
 That decision was welcomed by many of the citizens by Commagene, which remained under Roman rule until Caligula restored the kingdom to Antiochus’ children in 38 AD.

+Legacy

 Antiochus III and his son are honoured on the Philopappos Monument in Athens, Greece, dedicated to his great-grandson, Prince Gaius Julius Antiochus Epiphanes Philopappos, who was a prominent and respected citizen in Athens.
 In the left figure of the monument is a statue of Antiochus III's son, Antiochus IV.
 Below Antiochus IV is an inscription that states King Antiochus son of King Antiochus.